Skip to content

 Being sexually assaulted by someone that you know may feel confusing.
 Know that you are not alone, and what happened to you is not your fault

-Watch our 5 Points of Consent video
+Watch Our 5 Points of Consent video

 To learn what the Canadian Criminal Code says about legal consent in Canada.